mravanelli/pytorch-kaldi/README.md

 ```

 This section tells how the data listed into the sections *[datasets\*]* are used within the *run_exp.py* script.
 The first line means that we perform training with the data called *TIMIT_tr*.
 Note that this dataset name must appear in one of the dataset sections, otherwise the config parser will raise an error.
-Similarly,  the second and the third lines specify the datasets used for validation and forward phases, respectively.
+Similarly,  the second and the third lines specify the datass used for validation and forward phases, respectively.

 ```
 [batches]